 So please allow me to tell you why I love Old Phuket Town so much in this post!

-Phuket gained popularity most notably after the movie “The Beach” with Leonardo DiCaprio was filmed here.
-Although the most popular shoot location is undoubtedly Maya Bay on Phi Phi Island (now closed to public thanks to overtouristing which has killed the corals in the bay), there is one shoot location in Phuket Town too!
-Remember the scene when Leo came into a dingy backpack hostel at the beginning of the movie, that is supposed to be in Khao San road of Bangkok?
+Phuket gained its popularity most notably after the movie “The Beach” starring Leonardo DiCaprio was filmed here.
+Although the most popular shoot location is undoubtedly Maya Bay on Phi Phi Island (now closed to the public thanks to over-touristing which has killed the corals in the bay), there is one shoot location in Phuket Town!
+Remember the scene when Leo came into a dingy backpack hostel at the beginning of the movie, which is supposed to be on Khao San road in Bangkok?
 The truth is, that hostel is actually in Phuket Town and it’s no other than On On Hotel.

 But fret not – if the rugged backpacking lifestyle isn’t for you, On On Hotel has gone through a change of ownership and major renovation in 2012.
-Renamed as The Memory at On On Hotel, it’s no longer a dingy backpacker hostel.
+Renamed The Memory at On On Hotel, it’s no longer the dingy backpacker hostel it once was.
 It is now a boutique hotel that preserves most of its history and charming Sino-Portuguese architecture.
-Although it has been around since 1929, the new On On Hotel provides a very comfortable stay at an affordable price.
+Although it has been around since 1929, the new On On Hotel provides a very comfortable stay at a reasonable price.

-Oh, and the location is really good.
-It’s on the historical block and pretty much walking distance to all the attractions!
+Oh, and the location of this hotel is really good.
+It’s on the historical block of Old Phuket Town and pretty much walking distance to all the attractions!

 Book your stay at The Memory at On On Hotel here!
 Rooms start at 1,400 Baht (US$44) a night.
-I stayed at the standard room, but totally would have splurged on deluxe if it was available!
+I stayed in the standard room, the last room available when I was there, but totally would have splurged on deluxe if it was available!

-Before Phuket became known for all the beach tourism and oceanside resorts, Phuket thrived in the 17th century for its wealth in Tin which attracted interest from European and Chinese traders.
+Before Phuket became known for its beach and oceanside resorts, Phuket thrived in the 17th century for its wealth in tin, which attracted interest from European and Chinese traders.
 The Chinese, particularly from Fujian province, immigrated to Phuket to work in tin mining.

 Some of these Fujian immigrants stayed in Thailand and married local Thais, which leads to the distinct Thai-Chinese culture that we can see in Old Phuket Town today.
 This Thai-Chinese mix of heritage is known as “Baba” – similar to Peranakans in Malaysia and Singapore.
 They even have Tau Sar Piah here!

 As someone who was born and raised in Indonesia in a Chinese-descent family, although our heritage is not as highly celebrated in Indonesia, I felt a sense of familiarity and nostalgia in this town.
-The wooden furniture, shop houses, clothes and even little things like kitchen kettle reminded me of my late grandparents and their house from my childhood.
+The wooden furniture, shop houses, clothes, and even little things like the kitchen kettle reminded me of my late grandparents and their house which I frequently visited during my childhood.